Skip to content

 Program and SAU Requirements and Processes

-To be eligible to offer an AMP, a program or academic unit must submit, and have approved by the Graduate School, a one-time Memorandum of Understanding (MOU) available below.
+To be eligible to offer an AMP, a program or academic unit must submit an MOU and be approved by the Graduate School.
+A one-time Memorandum of Understanding (MOU) is available below.

-Departments offering AMP programs with unique requirements, incentives or other elements in addition may request approval from the Graduate School for the specific terms they wish to address.
+Departments offering AMP programs with unique requirements, incentives, or other elements may request approval from the Graduate School for the specific terms they wish to address.

 The final terms of the agreement will be stipulated in an MOU between the Graduate School and the partnering programs with approval signatures of the department head(s), college dean(s), and the Dean of the Graduate School.